 The iDOO surprised me here.
 With 12 pods, I had basil coming in hard by week four, and by week eight I was harvesting about twice a week.
 The light isn’t the strongest I’ve ever grown under, and I did notice the plants were reaching a bit toward the end before I adjusted the height.
 Adjustable up to 11.3 inches, which is fine for herbs but you’d be pushing it with anything that wants to get tall.

 The AeroGarden Harvest was more consistent.
 Fewer pods (6 vs 12), but the plants were stockier and the growth felt steadier week to week.
 Less stretching, better branching.
 I think the light panel is better calibrated for the pod count.
-At week eight, my basil was genuinely lush in a way that the iDOO plants weren’t quite matching individually, even if the iDOO had more total volume.
+If you’re trying to decide between the Harvest and the Bounty specifically, I broke that down in my AeroGarden Bounty vs Harvest comparison .
+At week eight, my basil was lush in a way that the iDOO plants weren’t quite matching individually, even if the iDOO had more total volume.

 Click & Grow basil was the slowest.
 Good plant health, no complaints there, but I wasn’t getting meaningful harvests until week five.
 The light cycle isn’t adjustable, which is the limitation.
 What you get is what you get.